 November 25 & 26 (Thanksgiving)

 - Must be over the age of 18.
 Visitors age 70 or older are discouraged due to increased risk of COVID-19 infection.

 - Can be a family member, caregiver, legal representative or other person of your choosing.

 - Will not be permitted if:

-- They have ever been diagnosed with COVID-19 and cannot present documentation that 20 days has passed since their positive test result.
+- They have been diagnosed with COVID-19 and cannot present documentation that 20 days has passed since their initial positive test result.

 - They have had close contact with someone suspected of or positive for COVID-19 within the last 14 days

 - They screen positive for COVID-19 symptoms at the front entrance screening

 - They have traveled within the last 14 days outside of New York State